IEC 62056: Interface classes

 In DLMS/COSEM, all the data in electronic meters and devices are represented by means of mapping them to appropriate classes and related attribute values.
 Any real-world thing mapped to an appropriate class type can be described by the attributes defined in the standard, and the methods defined therewith allow operations to be performed on the attributes.
 The attributes and methods constitute an object.
-Conventionally, the first attribute in an object is the logical name, also defined as the OBIS code in case of LN referencing.
+Conventionally, the first attribute in an object is the logical name, also defined as the OBIS code in the case of LN referencing.
 It is one part of the identification of the object.
 Objects that share common characteristics are generalized as instantiations of an interface class with defined class_id.
 Instantiations of an interface class are called COSEM objects.
-IEC 62056-62 defines nineteen interface classes for COSEM object model.
+IEC 62056-62 defines nineteen interface classes for the COSEM object model.